 6.2 Donor Advised Fund.
 We may send your charitable donations to end charities directly.
 Alternatively, we may use a Donor Advised Fund, which is a standard vehicle for charitable giving, to transfer your donations from you to the end charities.
 Typically, such Donor Advised Fund will charge a fee for providing its service.
 In that case, only when the Donor Advised Fund receives your 100% donation, will it then charge its fee and may share a portion of that fee with us.
 Subject to Section 3.3, the Donor Advised Fund will not transfer your donation to the end charity unless the total amount of donations to the specific end charity collected by the Donor Advised Fund from other individuals or entities during the applicable time period exceeds the minimal amount required by the Donor Advised Fund.
 In the event that the Donor Advised Fund fails to collect sufficient donations to an end charity that exceeds the minimal amount required by the Donor Advised Fund, the Donor Advised Fund may transfer your donation to that end charity to our default charity, United Way of America.

 6.3 ChangeUp Fee.
-Only when the charity or the Donor Advised Fund receives 100% of your donation will the charity or Donor Advised Fund then pay ChangeUp a platform fee of between 3.00% and 4.50% of the donation’s total amount.
-In some instances, our fee may be paid to us from the fee received by the Donor Advised Fund, as further explained in Section 6.2, in which case our platform fee will remain between 3.00% and 4.50%.
+The total aggregate fee for using the ChangeUp platform is 5.0% of donation volume.
+This fee is shared by us, the software publisher (ChangeUp), and our partner Donor Advised Fund.
+Only when the charity or the Donor Advised Fund receives 100% of your donation will the charity or Donor Advised Fund then pay ChangeUp its share of the platform fee, which is between 1.00% and 2.1% of the donation’s total amount.
+In some instances, our fee may be paid to us from the fee received by the Donor Advised Fund, as further explained in Section 6.2, in which case our platform fee will remain between 1.00% and 2.1%.
 The percentage charged by the Donor Advised Fund as its fee, and the percentage of Donor Advised Fund’s fee shared with us, may be different depending on, among other things, the Donor Advised Fund, its agreement with the end charities, its agreement with us, and the platform utilized by the donor in making the donation (mobile, web, or banking rewards program).
-Due to these factors, ChangeUp’s total fee will be between 3.00% and 4.50% of the total donation amount, and payable only when the charity or the Donor Advised Fund receives 100% of a user’s donation.
+Due to these factors, ChangeUp’s fee will be between 1.00% and 2.1% of the total donation amount, and payable only when the charity or the Donor Advised Fund receives 100% of a user’s donation.
 We are pleased to bring such a low fee to the marketplace of charitable giving, where charities routinely pay 10% to 50% to acquire a dollar of fundraising.
 It is our goal to make giving easy by offering both digital efficiencies and savings from traditional fundraising costs.